 To manage underwriting exposures, the syndicate has developed limits of authority and business plans which are binding upon all staff authorised to underwrite and are specific to underwriters, classes of business and industry.
-In 2018, the normal maximum line that any one underwriter could commit the managed syndicates to was \$82m.
+In 2018, the normal maximum line that any one underwriter could commit the syndicate to was \$61.75m.
 In most cases, maximum lines for classes of business were much lower than this.